 - Nature walks, game driving and camping safaris.

-- Near Lake Katavi, visit the tamarind tree inhabited by the spirit of the legendary hunter Katabi (for whom the park is named) - offerings are still left here by locals seeking the spirit’s blessing.
+- Near Lake Katavi, you’ll get to visit a giant tamarind tree which, as per local folklore, is inhabited by the spirit of legendary hunter Katabi after whom this park is named.
+Locals leave their offerings at the tree seeking blessing and good fortune from the spirit.

 The park has limited Facilities, with just one camp in the park.
 One seasonal luxury tented camp overlooking Lake Chada, a rest house at Sitalike and campsites inside the park.
 Basic but clean hotels at Mpanda.

 6 Days Tanzania Oryx Safari (from: US$ 1,250 p/p)

 8 Days Lemosho Route (from: US$ 1,900 p/p)

 Nagorongoro Day Trip (from: US$ 243 p/p)

 Lake Manyara Day Trip (from: US$ 189 p/p)

 7 Days Rongai Route (from: US$ 1,800 p/p)